ssmirr/appdev-chapters/the-one-reference.md

 # The One Reference

-This document should be used as a quick reference; for more depth, click through to the "Full Explanation"s.
+This document should be used as a quick reference for Ruby; for more depth, click through to the "Full Explanation"s.

 ## How to interpret this reference